Why it’s time to be

 These three complementary energies can help when you are facing a crisis, starting out on a new project, or trying to find a way to solve an existing impasse.
 Through their behaviour and attitude, dolphins show people the way.
 Being close to this active, welcoming mammal is such a contrast to the demands of our daily lives.
 And through these moments of simple interaction, we can learn to reconnect with ourselves and dull the noise of the stories we tell ourselves.

-Once the lockdowns have lifted, come and swim and synchronize with these extraordinary creatures.
+November 20-27, 2021, come and swim and synchronize with these extraordinary creatures.
 You’ll not only realise why everyone thinks they’re savvy, but also remember how you can be more savvy, too.

 Kassewitz et al., J Marine Sci Res Dev 2016, 6:4 DOI; 10.4172/2155-9910.1000202; “A Phenomenon Discovered While Imaging Dolphin Echolocation Sounds”